ViktorHaag/old-huron-archive/content/posts/first.rst

 +++
 title = "First"
 date = 2018-12-19
+description = """
+Once again into the blogosphere.
+"""
-description = "Once again into the blogosphere." categories = ["meta"] tags = []
+categories = ["meta"]
+tags = []
 +++

 Getting back into blogging
 ==========================
 For years, I belonged to a loose collection of gaming-related people on Google+, and then in their wisdom, Google decided to shutter the service and a diaspora of gaming folks occurred.
 I took the opportunity to try doing what a